-Municipalities are and will remain the primary decision makers for land use and development.
-However, major stand-alone developments or cumulative smaller developments can have substantive impacts on the region's transportation network, land use, or service and infrastructure costs.
+Municipalities are the primary decision-makers for land use and development, and will remain so.
+However, major standalone developments or cumulative smaller developments can have substantive impacts on the region's transportation network, , land use, or service and infrastructure costs.
 For example, approval of many individual retail developments may lead to expansion of a road, or addition of a major manufacturer may require the state or county to upgrade a road to support related truck traffic.
-CMAP and stakeholders should evaluate options to improve the assessment of long term impacts from major and cumulative changes and refine subsequent allocation of infrastructure funds.
+CMAP and stakeholders should evaluate options to better assess the long term impacts of major and cumulative change, and allocate infrastructure costs.

-The region should pay particular attention to major freight facility developments, which can have significant impacts on our transportation system and land use patterns, generating substantial amounts of truck and rail traffic, affecting multiple jurisdictions, inducing major real estate developments, and often requiring costly new public infrastructure.
+The region should pay particular attention to major freight facility developments, which can have significant impacts on the region's transportation system and land use patterns, generating substantial amounts of truck and rail traffic, affecting multiple jurisdictions, inducing major real estate developments, and often requiring costly new public infrastructure.
 At the same time, trends in freight technology, land use, and movement continue to change rapidly.
-Online ordering of goods has led to new types of distribution facilities and resulted in more trucks on roads throughout the region.
+Online ordering of goods has led to new types of distribution facilities, and placed more trucks on the road throughout the region.
 ON TO 2050 could adopt principles to assist municipalities and counties in planning for the impacts of these developments at the local scale.
-These principles could also frame future CMAP analysis of the broader regional impacts that major freight and other developments can have on regionally significant projects, land use patterns, the region's economy, and high-priority natural areas.
+These principles could also frame future CMAP analysis of the broader, regional-scale impacts of major freight and other developments on regionally significant projects, land use patterns, the regional economy, and high-priority natural areas.

 Beyond freight, major shifts in transportation and technology are already affecting land use.
-For example, residents' increasing preferences for biking, walking, and transit as well as living within walkable areas may reduce demand for parking and increase transit needs.
+For example, increasing preference for biking, walking, and transit as well as living within walkable areas may reduce demand for parking and increase transit needs.
 CMAP and partners should identify best practices for communities to meet today's needs, while also designing for major changes in the region's transportation system and built environment.